worldcoin/remainder-documentation/src/hyrax/pedersen_commitments.md

 ### Properties
 Commitment schemes are best described by the properties they satisfy.
 We informally define them below:
 * **Hiding:** This gives privacy to the party computing the commitment.
 I.e., given a commitment $c$, it is computationally difficult to extract the message $m$ it was computed from.
-In other words, the distribution of commitments that could be computed from a message $m_0$ is computationally indistinguishable from the distribution of commitments that could be computed from a message $m_1$.
+A stronger notion, the "statistical hiding" property, says that the distribution of commitments that could be computed from a message $m_0$ is computationally indistinguishable from the distribution of commitments that could be computed from a message $m_1$.
 * **Binding:** This property gives security to the party receiving the commitment.
 It states that once given a commitment $c$, the party who receives the commitment can be confident with up to negligible probability that the sender is tied to the message $c$ was computed from.
 In other words, the probability that $c$ is the commitment of two different messages $m_0 \neq m_1$ is very low.

 ### Protocol